 Do you ever see yourself expanding the brand beyond just resale?
 What is next for The RealReal?

 Right now we are expanding the brand; however, the focus remains mostly on resale.
-We are expanding our brick and mortar footprint – we’ll be opening another store in LA in the coming months and we’ll look to international markets in the future (right now we ship to 60+ countries).
+We are expanding our brick and mortar footprint – we’ll be opening a store in San Francisco in the spring of 2020.
 We have added beauty products which are obviously new, so customers can have a total shopping experience.

 What advice do you have for women who are looking to start their second (or even third!) but are intimidated, or don’t know where to start?

 First and foremost, you are never “too old.”
 You also cannot be afraid of failure – that fear will fetter anyone from taking the risks required to move forward.